 - Our Capital Improvements Program (CIP) identifies the water and sewer system improvements we expect to undertake in the next five years.
 These projects include rehabilitation and replacement work needed to ensure the structural integrity and reliability of our facilities, as well as capacity expansions to support the planned growth of our service area as determined by the Towns of Carrboro and Chapel Hill, the University of North Carolina at Chapel Hill, and UNC Hospitals.
 Our CIP includes projects identified from our asset management evaluations, such as our Water Main Replacement Prioritization Model and our Sewer System Evaluation Studies.

-Listen to OWASA's Engineering Manager, Vishnu Gangadharan discuss OWASA's Capital Improvement Program with WCHL's Aaron Keck
+Listen to OWASA's Engineering Manager, Vishnu Gangadharan discuss OWASA's Capital Improvements Program with WCHL's Aaron Keck

 - Each fall, OWASA prepares an Annual Review and Update of Strategic Trends and Master Plan Issues.